mantidproject/mantid/dev-docs/source/PyCharm.rst

 Setup Python development environment with Conda
 ###############################################

-The assumption has been made that you have setup and built Mantid already, if you have not, please do so before hand by following, `this guide <GettingStarted/GettingStarted>`_.
+The assumption has been made that you have setup and built Mantid already, if you have not, please do so before hand by following, `this guide <GettingStarted/GettingStarted.html>`_.

 At any point in these instructions where ``RelWithDebInfo`` is used (including in file paths), you can replace it with any other build type such as ``Debug`` or ``Release``.
 We use ``RelWithDebInfo`` for Conda specific builds to allow debugging due to ``Debug`` not being functional with the ``Release ABIs``.

 - Open PyCharm
 - If no project has been selected already, open the Mantid source code as a project.
 - Open the ``File->Settings menu``.
-- In the right hand side select the option that is ``Project: {SOURCE_CODE_FOLDER_NAME}`` for example ``Project: mantid``.
+- In the left hand side select the option that is ``Project: {SOURCE_CODE_FOLDER_NAME}`` for example ``Project: mantid``.
 - Select the ``Python Interpreter`` option.
-- Select the button top right of the window, that looks like a settings cog, then select ``Add...`` from the submenu.
+- Select the button top right in the of the window, that looks like a settings cog, then select ``Add...`` from the submenu.
-- From the right side of the window select ``Conda Environment``.
+- From the left side of the window select ``Conda Environment``.
 - Select the ``Existing environment``.
 - Click on the ``...`` to open a file browser, and navigate to your Conda environment's Python executable.
-This can be found in the directory you installed Conda (i.e. Mambaforge, Miniconda3 etc), on Windows navigate to your ``{CONDA_DIRECTORY}/envs/mantid-developer/Python.exe`` on other OSs navigate to ``{CONDA_DIRECTORY}/envs/mantid-developer/bin/Python.exe``.
+This can be found in the directory you installed Conda (i.e. Mambaforge, Miniconda3 etc), on Windows navigate to your ``{CONDA_DIRECTORY}/envs/mantid-developer/Python.exe``, your ``{CONDA_DIRECTORY}`` on windows may be in a similar location to this: ``C:/Users/user/AppData/Local/mambaforge`` on other OSs navigate to ``{CONDA_DIRECTORY}/envs/mantid-developer/bin/python``.
 - (Windows Only) Ensure that the line for ``Conda executable`` correctly points at your ``conda.exe``, an example of this would be ``{CONDA_DIRECTORY}/Scripts/conda.exe``.
 - When done, click ok to close the window.
 - Ensure that next to ``Python Interpreter:`` it says your Python version and ``(mantid-developer)`` e.g. ``Python 3.8 (mantid-developer)``.
 - Then click Apply.
-- Back on the right side, under ``Python Interpreter`` there should be an option for ``Project Structure`` select that.
+- Back on the left side, under ``Python Interpreter`` there should be an option for ``Project Structure`` select that.
-- If you do not build Mantid in the same directory as your source but somewhere else add this is another Content Root, by selecting ``+ Add Content Root`` on the right hand side now.
+- If you do not build Mantid in the same directory as your source but somewhere else add this as another Content Root, by selecting ``+ Add Content Root`` on the right hand side now.
 - In the file tree, select each of the following and mark them as Sources by clicking the ``Sources`` button whilst it's selected:

     - ``{SOURCE}/scripts``